-Duchess chose an ice blue mermaid Alexander McQueen gown for the event.
-The gown has divided opinion on the social media.
-Duchess’s gown has the similar shade of the gown, designed by Sir Norman Hartnell, Queen Elizabeth wore 1958 at the State Banquet hosted by Netherlands King and Queen during her state visit.
+Duchess chose an ice-blue mermaid Alexander McQueen gown for the event.
+The gown has divided opinion on social media.
+Duchess’s gown has a similar shade of the gown, designed by Sir Norman Hartnell, Queen Elizabeth wore 1958 at the State Banquet hosted by Netherlands King and Queen during her state visit.

 As expected, Duchess chose Queen Mary’s Lover’s Knot Tiara, commonly known Cambridge Lover’s Knot tiara (although they both are different tiaras), for the night.
 The tiara was Lady Diana’s signature tiara as she was seen wearing it many times.
-Made in 1913 for Queen Mary featuring 19 baroque pearl pendants, the tiara has became the sort of Duchess’ go to tiara now, as she worn it on consecutive 4 royal events during 2016 and 2017.
+Made in 1913 for Queen Mary featuring 19 baroque pearl pendants, the tiara has become the sort of Duchess’ go-to tiara now, as she wore it on consecutive 4 royal events during 2016 and 2017.
 More about this tiara can be found here at the Order of Splendor.

 It last seen in 1983, worn by Queen Mother at the state banquet coincidentally hosted by Queen Elizabeth II for the Netherlands King and Queen.
 Read more about the necklace at Her Majesty’s Jewel Vault here.

-The most talked about element of Duchess’s today’s look was her Royal Order.
+The most talked-about element of Duchess’s today’s look was her Royal Order.
 She wore the Royal Family Order of Queen Elizabeth II.
-A nod to Prince William’s anti-ivory campaign, Catherine’s Royal Family Order is made of glass instead of tradtional ivory.
+A nod to Prince William’s anti-ivory campaign, Catherine’s Royal Family Order is made of glass instead of traditional ivory.
 Today it was reported that Catherine was presented with the traditional RFO in 2017 and she also wore it during the 2017 December Diplomatic Reception.

 The order, containing a portrait of the Monarch set in diamonds that is suspended from a ribbon, is awarded by the Monarch to the female members of the royal family as a substitute of commemorative medals royal men wear.
 Princess Diana received the royal order 1981, Countess of Wessex was presented with her royal family order in 2004 while Duchess of Cornwall received in 2007.

 Catherine was also seen wearing a diamond bracelet on her right hand.
-Due to the lack of clear pictures it was difficult to identify whether it is a new piece or something Duchess has worn in past too.
-She carried an box clutch with stone embellishments on it.
-The shape of the clutch is pretty similar to her Purple Jenny Packham Clutch that she carried in July 2017 when she visited National History Museum.
+Due to the lack of clear pictures, it was difficult to identify whether it is a new piece or something Duchess has worn in past too.
+She carried a box clutch with stone embellishments on it.
+The shape of the clutch is pretty similar to her Purple Jenny Packham Clutch that she carried in July 2017 when she visited the National History Museum.